hsf-training/hsf-training-docker/_episodes/04-file-io.md

 # Copying

 [Copying][docker-docs-cp] files between the local host and Docker containers is possible.
-On your local host find a file that you want to transfer to the container and then
+On your local host, either find a file that you want to transfer to the container or create a new one.
+Below is the procedure for creating a new file called io_example.txt and then copying it to the container:

 ~~~bash
 touch io_example.txt